MartinoMensio/claimreview-collector/README.md

 size: 493 items

-used for: fact_checking_urls, UrlLabels, Rebuttals
+used for:
+- fact_checking_urls: because the rebuttals linked belong to fact checking websites
+- url_labels: because the urls have labels (`fake`/`satire`)
+- Rebuttals

 ## `liar`